Classification of some graded not necessarily associative division algebras I: Zero divisors in twisted group algebras

-From the product of basis elements (\ref{(0)}) it is clear that the product of $x$ by $y$ can have non--zero components only for basis elements with labels in $H$.
-That is, the set of elements in ${\cal A}$ of the form (\ref{SubAlgEls}) for $H$ subgroup of $G$ constitute automatically a subalgebra which is $H$--graded.
-Clearly, a zero divisor in a subalgebra implies a zero divisor in the whole algebra.
-In the case $H=G$, the subalgebra is the whole algebra ${\cal A}$.
+Hence, the set of elements in ${\cal A}$ of the form (\ref{SubAlgEls}) for $H$ subgroup of $G$ constitute automatically a subalgebra ${\cal B}$ which is $H$--graded.
+Clearly, a zero divisor in a sub\-algebra implies a zero divisor in the whole algebra.
+From (\ref{ProdXY}), there are zero divisors in ${\cal B}$ if we obtain non--trivial (component) solutions to the systems